-Madison Township police looking for driver in hit-and-run crash that killed 87-year-old man
+Madison Township police looking for driver in hit-and-run crash that killed 88-year-old man

 The suspect headed eastbound on Middle Ridge Road toward Countyline Road.
 No vehicle description was immediately available.

 The victim was taken to the hospital where he died.
+Police identified the victim as Stephen E. Balazs of Madison.

 According to family, he suffered from dementia and had left the house for an unknown reason without their knowledge.

-Note: **Editor's note: Madison Township police earlier reported the victim was 87 years old; later in the morning, they updated his age to 88.